clavia96/Scripting_class/README.md

 -h              show this help message and exit

 ```
-Steps to run this script
+Steps to run this script on hopper

 +  Git clone this repository.
 +  Copy the desired genome fasta file to the working directory containing this Github repo.